SISE-Web-Development-Environments/Lectures-Examples-Code/swagger/readme.md

 3. Try the get request:
     - click on: 'Try it out' -> 'Execute'
     - Check the Network --> see your request was sent to the server
-    - See logs on server for: GET /
+    - See logs on server for the endpoint: GET /
     - See response body on the UI